pasterpo/Roll-To-Infinity/README.md

 - Live leaderboard backed by **Firebase Realtime Database** — writes and reads happen instantly for every visitor, no page refresh needed.
 - Hosted on GitHub Pages.

-## Notable bug I hit (and fixed)
+## Known issue and fix

-Firebase security rules don't cascade `.read` permissions upward automatically.
-I had `.read: true` set only at the per-user path (`/leaderboard/$username`), which meant individual writes worked fine, but the app's listener on the whole `/leaderboard` node was silently getting `permission_denied`.
-Fixed by explicitly setting `.read: true` at the `leaderboard` parent level too.
+Firebase security rules do not cascade `.read` permissions upward automatically. `.read: true` was initially set only at the per-user path (`/leaderboard/$username`), so individual writes succeeded but the app's listener on the full `/leaderboard` node returned `permission_denied`.
+Resolved by setting `.read: true` at the `leaderboard` parent level as well.

 ## AI usage

-Built with help from Claude (Anthropic) for the frontend code, animations, and Firebase integration.
-I made the actual design calls — the 50/50 roll mechanic, the uncapped high-roll range, no artificial formula shaping the randomness — and debugged the Firebase permissions issue myself using the browser console and the Firebase Rules Playground.
+Frontend code, animations, and Firebase integration were built with assistance from Claude (Anthropic).
+Design decisions — the 50/50 roll mechanic, the uncapped high-roll range, and unweighted randomness with no formula shaping outcomes — were made by the project owner.
+The Firebase permissions issue was diagnosed and resolved using the browser console and the Firebase Rules Playground.

-## Run it locally
+## Run locally

-Just open `index.html` in a browser — no build step, no dependencies to install.
-You'll need your own Firebase project and `firebaseConfig` if you want a working leaderboard of your own.
+Open `index.html` directly in a browser — no build step or dependencies required.
+A separate Firebase project and `firebaseConfig` are needed for a working leaderboard.